Managing user permissions

 permissionsarray.

-You can get the cluster ID with the list of clusters in the folder, and the username, with the list of users in the cluster.
+You can get the cluster ID from the list of clusters in your folder, and the username from the list of cluster users.

 -